credativ/plutono/docs/sources/administration/configuration.md

 ### min_refresh_interval

-> Only available in Grafana v6.7+.
+> Only available in Plutono v6.7+.

 This feature prevents users from setting the dashboard refresh interval to a lower value than a given interval value.
 The default interval value is 5 seconds.
 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. `30s` or `1m`.

-As of Grafana v7.3, this also limits the refresh interval options in Explore.
+As of Plutono v7.3, this also limits the refresh interval options in Explore.

 ### default_home_dashboard_path

 Path to the default home dashboard.
-If this value is empty, then Grafana uses StaticRootPath + "dashboards/home.json"
+If this value is empty, then Plutono uses StaticRootPath + "dashboards/home.json"

 <hr />